NZ Youth and Porn report reveals teens struggling to cut back

-A quarter of Kiwi teens have watched porn before the age of 12 - and most want restrictions on what can be accessed, a new report reveals
+A quarter of Kiwi teens have watched porn before the age of 12 - and most want restrictions on what can be accessed, a new report reveals.

 Teenage pornography users are struggling with what could be considered "compulsive" viewing despite wanting to cut back.